Best Seasons to do the Goecha La trek

-Mid September to October end is the time for spectacular views of the Kanchejunga.
-Trails strewn with rhododendrons gives the trek a poetic charm.
+Mid-September to October end is the time for spectacular views of the Kanchenjunga.
+Trails strewn with rhododendrons give the trek a poetic charm.
 Red rhododendrons that bloom in September will turn several shades darker by October.
-The best part of the Goechala trek is how these colors change through different times of the year.
-By November these flowers will be combination of white and maroon.
+The best part of the Goechala trek is how these colours change through different times of the year.
+By November these flowers will be a combination of white and maroon.

 Goechala trekkers will experience heavy snow during this season.
 Pristine white sceneries await trekkers.
-Red rhododendrons bloom in April setting the trail from Phedang to Dzongri alight with colors.
-There will be comparatively less flowers in May.
+Red rhododendrons bloom in April setting the trail from Phedang to Dzongri alight with colours.
+There will be comparatively fewer flowers in May.
 Dense forest trail from Yuksom to Tshokha.
 Grassy meadows after Thansing.
 The best time to trek is from April last week to June end.

 The North Eastern region of India is home to one of the wettest places on the planet.
 Sikkim faces heavy fog and torrential rains during these months.
 The southwest monsoon makes Goechala considerably difficult.